#Justice

 The Trump administration, however, ignored Judge Frimpong’s ruling.

-Instead, on July 17, the Trump government filed with the Ninth Circuit asking the Ninth to slap down Judge Frimpong’s TROs—Temporary Restraining Orders.
+Instead, on July 17, the Trump government filed with the Ninth Circuit asking the Ninth to slap down Judge Frimpong’s TROs.

-At first the government didn’t push all that hard with the 9th, but then they did.
+At first the government didn’t push all that hard with the Nineth, but then they did.

-Late on Friday, August 1, the three judge panel from the Ninth handed down their 61-page answer to the government, rejecting their request, and essentially supported the
+Late on August 1, four days after the July 28 hearing, the three judge panel from the Ninth published their 61-page answer to the government, rejecting the government’s request, and essentially supporting the plaintiffs who brought the lawsuit, and Judge Frimpong’s Temporary Restraining Orders.

 “Name the hospital where you were born”

-The following account is one of the examples of such Constitutional violations included in the panel’s ruling, which you can find here.
+The following account is one of the examples of such Constitutional violations included in the panel’s ruling.

 “Plaintiff Jason Brian Gavidia is a U.S. citizen, born and raised in East Los Angeles.
 He lives and works in Los Angeles County.
 He is of Latino ethnicity, a proud Christian, and a businessman.
 He is also an active volunteer in his church.